 We arrived in NY tired and bedraggled after an overnight flight.
-We had booked an apartment in Brooklyn through AirBnB nearly 12 months earlier so we caught a taxi there and piled into bed for a few hours and explored Brooklyn later that afternoon.
+We had booked an apartment in Brooklyn through AirBnB nearly 12 months earlier so, after collecting our luggage, we caught a taxi there and piled into bed for a few hours.

 A place of great character, friendly locals and lots of nationalities.

 12/66 State Street, Brooklyn Heights was an old brownstone, with lots of character, in a quiet, leafy street.

 “The Brooklyn Bridge is a hybrid cable-stayed/suspension bridge in New York City, spanning the East River between Manhattan Island and Brooklyn on Long Island.”

 We had our first look at the Brooklyn Bridge this afternoon.
 We’ll walk over it at some stage but not today…